oneapi-src/level-zero-spec/include/tools/PROG.md

 and its size in bytes.
 The size of an event object is defined by the API version requested on attach.

-It also passses a timeout in milliseconds.
+It also passes a timeout in milliseconds.
 A timeout of zero does not wait and immediately returns if no events are available.
 A timeout of
 ::ZET_DEBUG_TIMEOUT_INFINITE waits indefinitely.
 If the timeout expires,
 ::ZE_RESULT_NOT_READY is returned.